mivano/mindbyte.nl/_posts/2025-06-02-dynamic-iis-server-deployments-github-actions.md

 Hard-coding runner names would defeat our goal of dynamic scaling, since servers could be added or removed without updating the workflow.

 We looked for an approach that would adapt dynamically as servers joined or left our environment.
-Azure DevOps offers “deployment groups,” but GitHub Actions does not include a direct equivalent.
+Azure DevOps offered “[deployment groups](https://learn.microsoft.com/en-us/azure/devops/pipelines/release/deployment-groups/deploying-azure-vms-deployment-groups?view=azure-devops)”, but GitHub Actions does not include a direct equivalent.
 Instead, we needed to leverage the GitHub API to query our organization’s runners at runtime, filter them by environment labels, and build a dynamic matrix of targets for our workflow.
 This blog post describes the story of how we achieved that goal.

 ## Gathering Runner Information